Are You Recovering from a Work-Related Injury?

 Back pain is the most commonly reported source of pain, and it can be caused by several types of work-related activities.

 For example, long periods of inactivity, such as sitting at a desk all day, can lead to back pain.
 Putting too much force on your back, such as repeatedly lifting heavy items improperly, can also lead to back pain.

 Back injuries are typically caused by rotating or twisting the back incorrectly, especially when lifting.
 If you are experiencing back pain, MoveForwardPT states that receiving early physical therapy is a cost-effective treatment option.

 Sprains and strains affect the tendons and ligaments.
 This may occur from trauma, such as tumbling off a ladder, or repeated movements.

 They may also emerge as a consequence of inappropriate use of equipment.
-Physical therapy at Hampstead, Sneads Ferry, or Topsail Physical Therapy may help you minimize or even remove the discomfort of a damaged tendon or ligament, whatever the case may be.
+Physical therapy at Hampstead Topsail Physical Therapy or Sneads Ferry Physical Therapy may help you minimize or even remove the discomfort of a damaged tendon or ligament, whatever the case may be.